farbodahm/farbodahm.github.io/content/posts/deployment-strategies.md

 └── ...
 ```

-And that's how a DAG will look like:
+A DAG might look like this:

 ```python
 PROJECT_ID = "project-{{ var.value.env_id }}-111"